encukou/keypad-racer/README.md

 (Note that on some systems there's significant lag when typing on several keyboards a once.)

+Hidden option: if you put `dvorak` in the `settings.conf` file, you'll start with a Dvorak keyboard layout.

 ## What's there to see